adityamittl/Remind-me-to-take-a-break/README.md

 ## 💡 Inspiration

 ## 💻 What it does
+Remind me to take a break is an platform where the video you are wathing is paused whenever you are not facing towards the screen.
+Your face is tracked and if you are not facing towards the screen, the video is paused.

 ## ⚙️ How we built it

 - Django: For backend
 - Python: For backend
 - HTML and CSS: For frontend
+- Java: For making the android app

 ## 🧠 Challenges we ran into

 - We have some challenges with the backend, but we managed to get the project done.
+- Implementing the android app was a challenge.
+- We had to use a lot of time to get the app to work.
+- Making the computer vision part was a challenge.

 ## 🏅 Accomplishments that we're proud of